Predictia/AQUA/diagnostics/dummy/README_template.md

 # Dummy diagnostic

-This is a dummy diagnostic that does nothing.
-It is meant to be used as a template for new diagnostics.
+The `README_template.md` meant to be used as a `README.md` template for new diagnostics.

 ## Description